Rotherham shoe rapist: Re-opening of investigation

 Following advancements in genetic profiling and forensic science, South Yorkshire Police re-opened the case in 2001.
 Investigators produced a list of just over 40 individuals possibly related to the rapist, based on their DNA profiles.
 Police spoke to Lloyd's sister, who had provided a DNA sample after a prior drink-driving offence.
 After learning that the police were investigating him, Lloyd attempted to hang himself.
-The suicide attempt failed when he was found by his son.
+He survived after he was found by his son.

 At the time he came to the attention of the police, James Lloyd was a married father of two children living in the village of Thurnscoe, in South Yorkshire.
 He was a manager at Dearne Valley Printers, a printing firm in Wath upon Dearne.
 Police raided his home and the printing firm he managed and found over 100 pairs of women's shoes, both new and used, as well as hundreds of tights and stockings.
 Police also found a document titled "The Perfect Victim" which detailed identical crimes to the ones committed by Lloyd, although it was unclear if it was written by Lloyd.